 There are 2 ways on VPS to ensure your server has a “save point” - those are backups and snapshots.
 Restoring your server from them takes only a couple of clicks - however, keep in mind, that restoration from backup or snapshot will overwrite all the data.
 This change is not reversible.

 How to manage VPS backups?

-To check your backups, open the Servers dashboard, choose the server:
+To check your backups, open the VPS dashboard, choose the server: